DevMountain/node-auth-afternoon/README.md

         ```
     </details>
 * Set up session as top-level middleware by invoking app.use and passing in session invoked with a configuration object.
-    * The session configuration object should properties resave set to true, saveUninitialized set to false, and secret set to SESSION_SECRET.
+    * The session configuration object should have properties `resave` set to true, `saveUninitialized` set to false, and `secret` set to SESSION_SECRET.
 * Take the contents of queries.sql in the DB folder and run that in your database using SQL tabs.
 This will create the necessary user and treasure tables.

 ### Solution